ninefifteen/SSRollingButtonScrollView/README.md

 ####buttonNotCenterFont####

-The font of the UIButton titleLable when the button is not centered in the visible portion of the scroll view.
+The font of the *UIButton.titleLable* when the button is not centered in the visible portion of the scroll view.

 *@property (nonatomic, strong) UIFont *buttonNotCenterFont*

-Default value: UIFont systemFontOfSize:16
+Default value: *UIFont systemFontOfSize:16*

 ####buttonCenterFont####

-The font of the UIButton titleLable when the button is centered in the visible portion of the scroll view.
+The font of the *UIButton.titleLable* when the button is centered in the visible portion of the scroll view.

-*@property (nonatomic, strong) UIFont *buttonCenterFont* Default value: UIFont boldSystemFontOfSize:20
+*@property (nonatomic, strong) UIFont *buttonCenterFont*

+Default value: *UIFont boldSystemFontOfSize:20*

+####fixedButtonWidth####

+Sets the width of the UIButtons in the SSRollingButtonScrollView.

-@property (nonatomic) CGFloat fixedButtonWidth;
+*@property (nonatomic) CGFloat fixedButtonWidth*

+Default value: SSRollingButtonScrollView sets each individual UIButtons width to the minimum needed to properly display the *UIButton.titleLable* with the font set to *buttonCenterFont*.

 @property (nonatomic) CGFloat fixedButtonHeight;